Bada Bing!

-Bada Bing! is a fictional strip club from the HBO drama television series The Sopranos.
+Bada Bing! (often shortened to The Bing) is a fictional strip club from the HBO drama television series The Sopranos.
 It was a key location for events in the series, named for the catchphrase "bada bing", a phrase popularized by James Caan's character Sonny Corleone in The Godfather.
 The name was chosen by writer Frank Renzulli, after the proposed name "The Final Lap" was scrapped because a club in Minnesota shared that name.
 The popularization of the fictional Bada Bing club benefited the real-life go-go bar, Satin Dolls, where scenes were filmed.
 The Bada Bing is loosely based on Wiggles, a strip club owned by New Jersey mobster Vincent Palermo before it was shut down.

 Strippers at the Bada Bing were portrayed by extras including Elektra, Gina Lynn, Justine Noelle, Kelly Madison Kole, Luiza Liccini, Marie Athanasiou, Nadine Marcelletti, Rosie Ciavolino and Sonia Ortega.
 The "Bada Bing Girls" appeared in a photo spread in the August 2001 issue of Playboy magazine.
 Michelle Eileen, another frequently portrayed Bada Bing extra, also appeared in Playboy Fall 2002 with photo spreads over 3 separate Playboy Special Edition magazines.